MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgAllGroupSite.md

 List sites across geographies in an organization.
 This API can also be used to enumerate all sites in a non-multi-geo tenant.
 For more information, see Best practices for discovering files and detecting changes at scale.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaAllGroupSite](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaAllGroupSite?view=graph-powershell-beta)

 ## SYNTAX